CliffordBelich04/CliffordBelich04.github.io/README.md

 - MOVEMENT FEATURE
 - The Sphere

+## BUGS

+There is a test for the glow feature that just sits in the middle of my website even though there is no code for it anymore, I need to fix that.

+There are little lines inbetween each point right now that I need to find a way to remove.
+Maybe once I place each image on the sphere that will go away.

+# OVERALL

 Overall, I do not project this website to be a fully-fledged repository by the deadline; rather a skeleton that I can build up from while I develop my audiovisual / narrative project further.